rdsq/pip-requirements/README.md

 ## Taskbar

-It adds buttons for `pip freeze` and `pip install -r` to the taskbar of the requirements file
+It adds buttons for `pip freeze` and `pip install -r` commands to the taskbar of requirements editors

 ## Command Pallete

-You can also use these commands from the Command Pallete or enter the path to your file manually
+You can also use these commands from the Command Pallete, but this is not very useful

 ## Commands